-The E&S team has conducted a site visit in June 2020, and has taken note of the following main observations:
+The E&S team has conducted a site visit in June, and has taken note of the following main observations:

-- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - Around 800 meters northwest of the plot a poultry farm is located.
-The farm has around 50,000 chickens. - The site dedicated for the school is adjacent to a soccer field. - The land is surrounded by a fence.
+- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - All utilities are available in the neighbourhood - During the site visit the land was already harvested, however, according to a local community member, a (local) farmer cultivates all the empty plots in the area with barley every year.
+His identity is not known; also the fact whether he does have an official contract to use the land.

-Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.
+Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline